Junk Kouture: Judges

 The judging panel has been made up of both industry experts and education professionals since the first edition in 2010.
 In most recent years, celebrity judges have been included in judging panels, with mainstay and X-Factor star Louis Walsh being joined by Rosanna Davison, Una Healy, Pippa O'Connor Ormond, Doireann Garrihy, Rob Condon, Lorna McGee and Vogue Williams since 2014.
 Core judges have included Stephen McLaughlin (a former Junk Kouture contestant), Tracy Fahey (Limerick School of Art & Design) and Jane Leavey (Griffith College, Dublin) since 2018.

 In 2020, RuPaul's Drag Race star Michelle Visage joined the programme as a judge.

 In 2021, upon international expansion, judges were secured for the competition in the United States - Ben Barry, (Dean of Fashion, Parsons School of Design; cross-stitch artist Emma McKee (The StitchGawd); and innovative designer, Nicole McLaughlin.
 In the United Kingdom, Head of Fashion at Central St Martins, Fabio Piras was joined by media personality Laura Whitmore and author Mehreen Baig on the judging panel.
-In Italy, Piras was joined by journalist Sara Maino (Vogue Italy) and climate activist Matteo Ward (Fashion Revolution).
+In Italy, Piras was joined by journalist Sara Maino (Vogue Italia) and climate activist Matteo Ward (Fashion Revolution).
 In France, model Lise Pierron and Jean-Baptiste Andreani (CEO, Institut Français de la Mode) were selected as judges.
 In UAE, businesswoman and founder of CTZN Cosmetics, Aleena Khan, influencer Haifa Beseisso and Fatema Aref Almulla (UAE Ministry of Climate Change and Environment) made up the panel.
 For the Ireland competition, Louis Walsh and Stephen McLaughlin were joined by author Rozanna Purcell and musician Soulé.
 These judges were responsible for selecting the first ever 'Top 10' from each country that would represent their nation at the Junk Kouture World Final.